Surya-ram/ORM/README.md

 ## RESULT
-Thus a Danjo application is successfully developed to store and retrive data from a database using object realtion mapping
+Thus a Django application is successfully developed to store and retrive data from a database using object realtion mapping